An elite commando is captured behind enemy lines, tortured & interrogated.

 I had been crucified.
-I felt the cold steel against the side of my head, directly on my temple, as consciousness dawned slowly on me again.
+I felt the Cold Steel against my body, as consciousness dawned slowly on me again.

 Bright flashes inside my head continued to blind me with pain, but years of training forced me to refocus my thoughts and assess my situation.

 I was in a small bare room, illuminated by light that perforated down from a low white ceiling.
-The flooring was parquet, but the room smelt like a hospital.
+The flooring was fibre glass, but the room smelt like a hospital.

 It looked like I hadn’t been moved yet, and was still being tortured in the enemy Hi-Tech Lab in outer space.
 That was good!